realrashid/sweet-alert/readme.md

 ## Configuration

+> Note, Optional in `Laravel 5.5 or +`

-After installing the SweetAlert library, register the `RealRashid\SweetAlert\SweetAlertServiceProvider::class` in your `config/app.php` configuration file:
+After installing the sweet-alert package, register the `RealRashid\SweetAlert\SweetAlertServiceProvider::class` in your `config/app.php` configuration file:

 ```php
 'providers' => [